0

 Method: reduce your rash by shaving correctly

-• If you’re using a Philips shaver, use small, circular movements.
+• Be gentle: When using your Philips shaver, work in small, gentle strokes.
 This guarantees an efficient but skin-friendly and smooth shave.

-• Shave smart.
-Have a system.
-Don’t shave haphazardly or shave the same area multiple times unless you need to shave more hair.
+• Shave smart: Have a system.
+Don’t shave haphazardly or shave the same area multiple times.
 Instead, approach your face in sections, shaving each part as efficiently as possible.

 Face first